secureblue/secureblue.dev/content/INSTALL.md

 #### [ISO Verification](#verification)
 {: #verification}

 You should now have the ISO with its corresponding CHECKSUM file, the keyring file, and if you opted to use a torrent, the torrent file with its corresponding CHECKSUM file.
 Use following commands to verify the ISO (where `${IMAGE_NAME}` corresponds to the filename of the ISO you downloaded).
+If you're on Windows, the tools used below are available on [Chocolatey](https://chocolatey.org/).
+If you're on a Mac, the tools used below are available on [Homebrew](https://brew.sh/).

 ##### For all users